se-tuebingen/effect-jit-artifact/README.md

 - In `./runtool/config.py`, a `timeout` is set after which a benchmark is considered to run unsuccessfully (and thus not run multiple times).
 - In the same file, you can change the options passed to `hyperfine`, in particular the number of runs.
+- A variant of those options to run for only few iterations and with a small timeout can be activated by passing `--quick`.

 ## Generating JIT logs (for qualitative analysis)
 - For the JIT-based implementations, `./run jitlog <implementations> <benchmarks>` will generate